 Instructions

-- Place egg whites in a large bowl; let stand for 30 minutes to reach room temperature.
+- Place egg whites in a large bowl; let stand for at least 30 minutes to reach room temperature.

 - Preheat oven to 350 degrees F.